-Medically reviewed by Dr. C.H.
-Weaver M.D.
-Medical Editor 10/2018
+by Dr. C.H.
+Weaver M.D. updated 8/2019

-The main initial diagnostic test of the thyroid is evaluation with an iodine (I 131) scan.
+The main initial diagnostic test of the thyroid is an evaluation with an iodine (I 131) scan.
 If this test shows that the I 131 is not taken up in an area of the gland, the nodule is said to be “cold” and cancer is suspected.
-The overall incidence of cancer in a cold nodule is ~15% and is higher in people younger than 40 years of age and those with calcifications.,
+The overall incidence of cancer in a cold nodule is ~15% and is higher in people younger than 40 years of age and those with calcifications.
+(1-4)

 Types of Thyroid Cancer

 Cancer may arise from different cells of the thyroid gland.
 By evaluating a sample of the cancer under a microscope, doctors can determine the type of thyroid cancer.
 There are four main types of thyroid cancer.
 The thyroid gland may occasionally be the site of other primary tumors, including sarcomas, lymphomas, epidermoid carcinomas, and teratomas.
 The thyroid may also be the site of metastasis from other cancers, particularly of the lung, breast, and kidney.
+(5-7)

-Papillary: Papillary tumors are the most common form of thyroid cancer, accounting for more than 70% of all cases.
+Papillary: Papillary tumors are the most common form of thyroid cancer, accounting for more than 80% of all cases.
 Papillary cancers are typically irregular or solid masses that arise from otherwise normal thyroid tissue.
 More than half of papillary cancers have spread to lymph nodes in the neck.
 However, papillary cancers rarely spread to distant locations in the body.
 Papillary cancers typically occur in younger patients (30-50 years) and are commonly associated with a prior exposure to radiation.
 Patients with papillary cancer are highly curable with currently available treatment techniques.
+(8)

 Follicular: Follicular cancers account for a smaller percentage of all thyroid cancers (approximately 15%) and rarely occur after radiation exposure.
-Follicular cancers are more aggressive; they tend to invade blood vessels rather than lymph nodes, and distant spread is therefore more common.
+Follicular cancers are more aggressive; they tend to invade blood vessels rather than lymph nodes and spread to locations in the body is therefore more common.
 Potential sites of distant spread include the lung, bone, brain, liver, bladder, and skin.
-Patients over 40 have more aggressive disease that is more difficult to treat.
-Nonetheless, most follicular cancers are very curable.
+Patients over 40 have more aggressive disease that can be more difficult to treat.
+Nonetheless, most follicular cancers are curable.

 Medullary: There are two subtypes of medullary thyroid cancer: sporadic and familial.
 Sporadic almost always occurs on both sides of the thyroid gland.
 Familial tumors may be malignant or benign and may be associated with a variety of symptoms.